zentyal/zentyal/docs/en/user/backup.rst

 ..
 FIXME: Update the shot with new Encryption field

 :guilabel:`Method`:
-  The current supported methods are *eBox Backup Storage (EU)*, *eBox Backup Storage (US Denver)*, *eBox Backup Storage (US West Coast)*, *FTP*, *SCP* and *File System*.
+  The current supported methods are *Rsync*, *FTP*, *SCP* and *File System*.
 Note that depending on the method you select you will have to provide more or less information such as the remote host address or user and password.
 All methods except *File System* are used to access remote servers.
 This means you will have to provide proper credentials to connect to the server.
-You may create an account in our store [#]_ for *eBox Backup Storage* methods, use this service to have a quick and safe remote location to store your data.
-If you use any of *eBox Backup Storage* methods you will not need to introduce the remote server address as eBox will have it configured automatically.
-On the other hand, if you select, *FTP* or *SCP* you will need to provide the remote server address.

-.. [#] eBox Technologies store at https://store.ebox-technologies.com
+That's it, if you select *FTP*, *Rsync* or *SCP* you will need to provide the remote server address.

 .. warning::
       If you use *SCP*, you will need to execute `sudo ssh user@server` and